nieuw/curtain-viewer/README.md

 ## Usage

+Scroll page, horizontally and vertcally, to view up to 4 different images

 Basically add images to the webpage and open it in a browser. full description will be added later

 ## Troubles?